 Home Office or Study Room

 A home office or study area requires less space and is a lot easier and cheaper than converting a loft into a bedroom.
-Therefore, it’s a practical option for a smaller budget.
-Natural light is crucial for work since it can make you feel productive, so why don’t you install more Velux windows or dormers to let more natural light enter your room?
-It can also make the area look more spacious, and it’s less harsh than conventional office building lights.
+Therefore, it’s a practical option for a smaller budget and smaller loft space.
+Natural light is crucial for an effective working space, it makes you feel productive and is a key way to staying fresh and motivated throughout the day.
+Velux windows or dormers are a great option here, they let in more natural light and can also make the area look more spacious, as well as being less harsh than conventional office building lights.

 Semi-Detached House Loft Conversion Ideas

-An extra bathroom should go hand in hand with an additional bedroom in your loft if possible.
-But to maximise the space well, it’d be best to place bathtubs or storage drawers under the eaves and put shower stalls somewhere where the head height is enough.
+An extra bathroom should could go hand in hand with an additional bedroom in your loft.
+To maximise the space well, we recommend placing bathtubs or storage drawers under the eaves using low-level storage and installing shower stalls or wet rooms where the head height is generous enough.

 Extra living room

-If you’re looking for space where you can store your clothes and accessories, then look no further than your attic.
-You can make use of its quirky angles to create a beautiful and organised walk-in wardrobe.
-However, proper ventilation is vital to make you feel comfortable and prevent moulds.
-And if you want to try on clothes up there, you’ll also need a handy mirror.
+If you’re looking for a space where you can store your clothes and accessories, then look no further than your attic.
+With a small loft conversion, you can make use of the quirky angles to create a beautiful and organised walk-in wardrobe.
+However, proper ventilation is vital to prevent mould and keep your items fresh.
+Complete your new space and accessorise with a statement floor to ceiling mirror and dressing table with all your accessories.

 On the other hand, for a dormer loft conversion that can significantly increase the amount of headspace in your attic, you can expect to pay £30,000 to £60,000.